 While the Time to Pay arrangements are the primary option for those unable to pay Self Assessment, there are a few other approaches to this predicament you may want to consider.

-For example, if you are employed, you can ask your employer to amend your tax code to incorporate the incurred tax and this will increase the tax paid each monthly to eventually cover what you owe.
+For example, if you are employed, you can ask your employer to amend your tax code to incorporate the incurred tax and this will increase the tax paid each month to eventually cover what you owe.

 If you fail to submit your tax return or submit late, HMRC can issue a determination, which is a formal calculation of the tax due plus a penalty.
 You then must file your tax return within three years of the due filing date or, if later, within 12 months of the determination date.